Data Protection

 1 Right to information:

-You have the right at any time, informally and without justification, to receive information about the data stored with regard to your person.
-This also applies to their origin as well as recipients and furthermore to the purpose of the storage.
-You will receive this information free of charge (Art.
-15 DSGVO).
-Requests for information about your stored data should be addressed directly to the relevant public body or to the Data Protection Unit.
+You have the right to obtain information informally and without justification about the personal data stored about you at any time.
+This also applies to their origin, recipients, and the purpose of storage.
+You receive this information free of charge (Article 15 GDPR).
+Requests for information about your stored data should be directed to the respective responsible public entity or to the Data Protection Office.

-2 Correction, restriction of processing, deletion, complaint, revocation of consent:
+2 Correction, restriction of processing, deletion, complaint, and withdrawal of consent:

-In addition, you have further rights, such as the right to correct incorrect data, restriction of processing and deletion of your personal data (Art.
-16 DSGVO, Art.
-17 DSGVO, Art.
-18 DSGVO).
-In the event of the assumption of unlawful data processing, you can file a complaint at any time with the supervisory authority responsible for us, the Data Protection Service (DSS), www.datenschutzstelle.li.
-If you have given consent to the state administration, you may in principle revoke this consent at any time with effect for the future (Art.
-7 DSGVO).
+In addition, you have further rights, such as the right to correct inaccurate data, restriction of processing, and deletion of your personal data (Articles 16 GDPR, 17 GDPR, 18 GDPR).
+In the event of suspected illegal data processing, you can file a complaint with the supervisory authority responsible for us, the Data Protection Office (DSS), www.datenschutzstelle.li, at any time.
+If you have given your consent to the State Administration, you can generally withdraw it at any time with effect for the future (Article 7 GDPR).

-Insofar as we process your personal data not on the basis of consent, but on the basis of a legal fact, such as Art.
-6 (1) (e) DSGVO, you may object to the future processing of your personal data at any time for reasons arising from the existence of your particular situation (Art.
-21 DSGVO).
-The existence of a special situation is subject to individual consideration.
+As far as we process your personal data not on the basis of consent but due to a legal fact such as Article 6 paragraph 1 e) GDPR, you can object to the future processing of your personal data at any time on grounds relating to your particular situation (Article 21 GDPR).
+The existence of a particular situation is subject to individual assessment.

-If you make use of your above-mentioned rights, we will check whether the legal requirements for this are met.
+Should you exercise your rights mentioned above, we will check whether the legal requirements are met.

-Our processing of personal data of our users is limited to those data that are necessary for the provision of a functional website and our content and services.
-The processing of personal data of our users is only carried out for the purposes agreed with them or if there is another legal basis (in the sense of the DSGVO).
-Only such personal data is collected that is actually required for the implementation and processing of our tasks and services or that you have voluntarily provided to us.
-These are:
+Our processing of personal data from our users is limited to those data necessary for providing a functional website as well as our content and services.
+The processing of personal data from our users occurs only for the purposes agreed with them or where otherwise a legal basis (within the meaning of the GDPR) exists.
+Only those personal data that are actually necessary for carrying out and settling our tasks and services, or that you have voluntarily provided to us, are collected.
+These include:

-• Usage data (e.g. websites visited, interest in content, access times)
+• Usage data (e.g., visited webpages, interest in content, access times)

-As soon as you access a page of our website as well as the online services embedded on our website, the IP address, the URL address of the accessed page, the date and time of access as well as information on the browser (program, version, PC or mobile, etc.) are stored on our web servers in so-called log files (web server log).
-These logs are used exclusively for technical purposes - e.g. to clarify technical problems - and for information security; they are neither evaluated in any other way nor linked to other data.
-This logging data is automatically deleted after 48 weeks.
+Once you access a page of our website or the online services embedded in our website, the IP address, the URL of the accessed page, the date and time of access, and information about the browser (program, version, PC or mobile, etc.) are stored on our web servers in so-called log files (web server logs).
+These logs serve solely for technical purposes – e.g., to investigate technical problems – and for information security; they are not evaluated otherwise or linked to other data.
+These log data are automatically deleted after 48 weeks.

 Purpose of processing

-Provision of the website in question, its functions and contents Answering contact requests and communication with users Providing the services described in the content Security measures Reach measurement and statistics
+Provision of the relevant website, its functions, and content Response to contact inquiries and communication with users Provision of the services described in the content Security measures Measurement of reach and statistics

-The legal basis for data processing in connection with our Internet presence are the provisions contained in Liechtenstein legislation for the fulfillment of the tasks of the Liechtenstein National Administration.
+The legal bases for data processing regarding our website are the provisions contained in Liechtenstein legislation for fulfilling the tasks of the Liechtenstein State Administration.

-The data processed by us will be deleted or restricted in its processing in accordance with Articles 17 and 18 DSGVO.
-Unless expressly stated within the scope of this privacy policy, the data stored by us will be deleted as soon as it is no longer required for its intended purpose and the deletion does not conflict with any statutory retention obligations.
+The data processed by us will be deleted or restricted in processing according to Articles 17 and 18 GDPR.
+Unless expressly stated otherwise in this privacy policy, the data stored with us will be deleted as soon as they are no longer necessary for their intended purpose and no legal retention obligations oppose deletion.

 Cookies

-We use cookies on our website in order to make our offer user-friendly.
-Cookies are small files that your browser automatically creates and that are stored on your terminal device (laptop, tablet, smartphone, etc.) when you visit our site.
-This allows us to recognize your browser the next time you visit.
+We use cookies on our website to make our service user-friendly.
+Cookies are small files that your browser automatically creates and stores on your device (laptop, tablet, smartphone, etc.) when you visit our site.
+This allows us to recognize your browser on your next visit.

-If you do not wish this, you can set up your browser so that it informs you about the setting of cookies and you allow them in individual cases.
-However, we would like to point out that deactivation will mean that you will not be able to use all the functions of our website.
+If you do not wish this, you can set your browser to inform you about setting cookies and allow them on a case-by-case basis.
+However, we would like to point out that deactivation may lead to you not being able to use all features of our website.

-If you wish to transmit confidential or sensitive information, please contact the appropriate office in advance to agree on a secure way to transmit the data.
+If you wish to transmit confidential or sensitive information, please contact the relevant office in advance to arrange a secure method for data transmission.

 We analyze the use of our website with the web analysis tool Matomo.
-This is used exclusively to optimize the website in terms of user-friendliness and to provide useful information about our services.
-A combination of this data with other personal data sources or disclosure to third parties does not take place.
+This is solely for optimizing the website in terms of user-friendliness and providing useful information about our services.
+There is no merging of this data with other personal data sources or disclosure to third parties.

-The legal basis for the temporary storage of the data and the log files is Art.
-6 para.
-1 lit. f DSGVO.
+The legal basis for the temporary storage of data and log files is Article 6 paragraph 1 lit. f GDPR.

-No personal analysis takes place.
-The analyses are based on anonymized data records.
+There is no personal evaluation.
+The analyses are based on anonymized datasets.

-If you have any questions or comments as a data subject regarding the processing of your personal data by the state administration, please contact the respective office or directly the data protection officer of the state administration using the contact details above.
+If you have any questions or comments as a data subject regarding the processing of your personal data by the State Administration, please contact the relevant administrative office or directly the Data Protection Officer of the State Administration using the contact details provided above.

-In the event of a complaint to be submitted by you about the Liechtenstein National Administration, the Data Protection Authority is responsible as the supervisory authority and can be reached as follows:
+In the event of a complaint you wish to file concerning the Liechtenstein State Administration, the Data Protection Office serves as the supervisory authority and can be reached as follows:

 Städtle 38